mourya2062/RISC_V_RV32I/README.md

 How To Use Those Files :
-Note:Vivado Users remove the altera_clk IP core and instantiate BUFG instead
+Note:Vivado Users remove the altera_clk IP core and instantiate BUFG instead Note:Modify the IO_moule as per your board requirements Note:You need a linker script for compiling the C files ,if you don't have one reach me at my mail

 1)Install the riscv_gcc compiler from github
 2)Copy all the files into your IDE tool(vivado,Quartus)